treasure-data/td-client-java/README.md

 |`td.client.port` | 80 for non-SSL, 443 for SSL connection | (optional) TD API port number |

-You can overwrite configuration by using environment variables or System properties.
-The precedence of configuration parmaetrs is:
+You can overwrite the configurations by using environment variables or System properties.
+The precedence of the configuration parmeters are as follows:

 1. Environment variable (only for TD_API_KEY parameter)
 1. System properties (passed with `-D` option when launching JVM)